Venues for Public Comment

 IACC public comments are intended for the IACC full committee, allowing all members of the committee an equal opportunity to benefit from the public input provided; public comment should not be used to correspond with individual members of the committee.
 In addition, the OARC cannot collect or provide public comments addressed to or on behalf of guest speakers or individuals who are not members of the committee, or for outside organizations, and these outside individuals and groups are under no obligation to receive or consider public comment under the Federal Advisory Committee Act (FACA).

 Public comments provided to the IACC become a part of the public record of the committee, so information that is private, confidential or proprietary should not be included, other than contact information to enable OARC to contact a commenter if necessary.
 Public comments are prepared by OARC for the committee in accordance with the FACA, the Privacy Act and other applicable laws, regulations and policies.
 Unless specifically requested, the name, city and State, and affiliation of the commenter will remain included in the comment during the redaction process, but other personally identifiable information (street addresses, personal e-mail addresses, personal phone numbers, names of minors or adult dependents, etc.) will be redacted.
-In addition, foul, obscene, threatening or violent language or photos will be redacted.
+In addition, foul, obscene, threatening, violent, derogatory or hate language or photos will be redacted.

 IACC Spirit of Collaboration